aldreth/tarrant.org.uk/_posts/2006-04-25-lunch-with-kath-2.md

 tags: []
 comments: []
 ---

-<p>I had a lovely lunch today with Kath.
+I had a lovely lunch today with Kath.
 The last of the Ikea gravadlax, salad and a glass of wine.
-Followed by a very nice chocolate cake that she had brought with her.</p>
+Followed by a very nice chocolate cake that she had brought with her.

-<p>I also went to the supermarket and continued to try to get to the bottom of the washing basket!</p>
+I also went to the supermarket and continued to try to get to the bottom of the washing basket!

-<p>Rose went to gymnastics for the first time this term, and Toby went off to squash practise.
-He said it felt like hard work today, partly because he hasn't played over the holiday, and partly because he got put into a higher group.
-I told him that I always lose, and that it must be good for his game!</p>
+Rose went to gymnastics for the first time this term, and Toby went off to squash practise.
+He said it felt like hard work today, partly because he hasn\'t played over the holiday, and partly because he got put into a higher group.
+I told him that I always lose, and that it must be good for his game!